 Carlo Ceresa

 Oil on canvas.
-Relined from the 18th century.
+Relined of the XVIII century.

 Measurements: 130 x 86 cm; 146 x 103 cm (frame).